MolSSI-Education/python-package-best-practices/_episodes/05-package-structure.md

 {: .challenge}

 ### Measure
 Our `functions.py` file contains two functions that handle taking measurements, `calculate_distance` and `calculate_angle`.
-Simliar to `atom_data`, we will simply place these in a module within the main package.
+Similar to `atom_data`, we will simply place these in a module within the main package.
 Since both functions are taking measurements, we will call it `measure.py`.
 ```
 """
-This module is for functions which perform measurements.
+This module is for functions that perform measurements.
 """
 def calculate_distance(rA, rB):
     dist_vec = (rA - rB)